About the Program

 To view KSDE disclosures, click here.

-In conjunction with an education endorsement, a student may seek a special education minor by taking coursework offered through the College's educational consortium, the Associated Colleges of Central Kansas.
+In conjunction with an education endorsement, a student may seek a special education minor by taking coursework offered through the College's educational consortium, the Kansas Independent College Association (KICA).

 Licensure Endorsement Programs